vventirozos/sysgraph/README.md

 the variables should be defined in configuration file

-4. logo
-in order to add a logo on the graph you need to have imagemagick and a logo logo's path can be defined in the configuration file.
+to add a logo on the graph you need to have imagemagick and a logo logo's path can be defined in the configuration file.